 • [S147] Electoral registers (details cited where applicable).
 Images of the rolls are on Ancestry (https://bit.ly/AncSS).

 • [S156] Ainsworth, Joan (comp.)
 Genealogical Index to Australians and Other Expatriates in Papua New Guinea 1888-1975.
 Queensland Family History Society, Brisbane, 1992.
-This publication has record transcriptions/extracts plus an index to names therein.
+This publication has record transcriptions/extracts plus an index to names.

 • [S188] USA Social Security Death Index, Master File.
 Social Security Administration, Washington D.C., USA.
 The index is online at both Findmypast (https://tidd.ly/3KIWGEW) and Ancestry (https://bit.ly/AncSS), but the latter is more informative.

-• [S198] Index to US Obituary Collection, 1930 to current (facts were found using artificial intelligence technology so there may be errors).
+• [S198] Index to US Obituary Collection, 1930 to current (facts were found using artificial intelligence technology, so there will be errors; I have only seen the index, not the newspaper).
 The index is on Ancestry (https://bit.ly/AncSS).
-I have not yet inspected the original newspaper.